 Using tools such as PowerPoint or Canva, you can easily create gratitude-filled backgrounds that go well with the theme of the season.

-If you want to spread good cheer and enable colleagues to use these new backgrounds, simply source some stock photos or designs online (unsplash.com is a great resource for royalty-free images) and add your logo and special messages.
+If you want to spread good cheer and enable colleagues to use these new backgrounds, simply source some stock photos or designs online (unsplash.com is a great resource for royalty-free images) and add your logo and custom messages.

 If celebrating Thanksgiving at work in your organization comes especially from senior leaders, creating a themed background for your all-hands meetings can give a good platform for a company-wide message.

-3. Thanksgiving virtual scavenger hunt
+3. A gratitude-themed virtual scavenger hunt

 One fun way to increase intranet engagement is a virtual scavenger hunt.
 There are several ways you can achieve this, and many organizations use scavenger hunts as part of their intranet launch activities.